gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 ### GitLab setup

-You can enable or disable sentinel support at any time in new or existing installations.
-From the GitLab application perspective, all it requires is the correct credentials for the master Redis and for all Sentinel nodes.
+You can enable or disable Sentinel support at any time in new or existing installations.
+From the GitLab application perspective, all it requires is the correct credentials for the Sentinel nodes.

-It doesn't require a list of all Sentinel nodes, as in case of a failure, the application will need to query only one of them.
+While it doesn't require a list of all Sentinel nodes, in case of a failure, it needs to access at one of listed ones.

 >**Note:**
-The following steps should be performed in the [GitLab application server](gitlab.md).
+The following steps should be performed in the [GitLab application server](gitlab.md) which ideally should not have Redis or Sentinels in the same machine for a HA setup.

-**For source based installations**

-1. Edit `/home/git/gitlab/config/resque.yml` following the example in `/home/git/gitlab/config/resque.yml.example`, and uncomment the sentinels line, changing to the correct server credentials.
-1. Restart GitLab for the changes to take effect.

-**For Omnibus installations**

 1. Edit `/etc/gitlab/gitlab.rb` and add/change the following lines: